Knash-666/FAANG-Quant-Risk-Model/README.md

 ## File

-- [`FAANG_Risk_Model.xlsx`](./FAANG_Risk_Model.xlsx): Excel file containing daily price data, calculated metrics, and visualizations.
+- [`FAANG Risk Model.xlsx`](./FAANG_Risk_Model.xlsx): Excel file containing daily price data, calculated metrics, and visualizations.

 ## Key Findings

 1. NFLX outperforms with the highest monthly return (3.32%) and avg daily return (0.11%), but also has the highest risk (Std Dev: 12.06%, VaR 99%: -32.86%).
-2. GOOG has the lowest monthly return (1.46%) and risk-adjusted performance (Treynor: 1.06%), but also the lowest volatility (Std Dev: 6.80%).
+2. GOOG has the lowest monthly return (1.46%) and risk-adjusted performance (Treynor: 1.06%), but also the lowest volatility (Std Dev: 6.80%) among FAANG stocks.
 3. The FAANG Portfolio (Monthly Return: 2.36%, Treynor: 1.67%) outperforms SPX (0.86%) with moderate systematic risk (Beta: 1.30).
 4. NFLX and AMZN show high market sensitivity (Beta: 1.49 and 1.34), while AAPL is the least sensitive (Beta: 1.19) among FAANG stocks.